KAIST-IS521/2017-Spring/README.md

 ### Philosophy

-The main philosophy of this course is "learn by doing".
+The main philosophy of this course is to "learn by doing".
 This course consists of a series of activities.
 Students will develop a small program/prototype in every activity, and push their results to Github.

 ### Syllabus